mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 1:08:24

 **Katagiri**: Well, I don't think it is *good*; I don't think it is right.
 But what I can do is, to see the reality, okay?
 That's all.
-And then, sometimes I give lots of rules, rigid rules, sometimes.
+And then, sometimes I give lots of rules; rigid rules, sometimes.
 Even though I give the rigid rules, still the rigid rules [are] still open.
 So, again, rigid rule; but still *[he laughs]* something happens within the rigid rule, so someone doesn't appear.
 This [is a] training [situation?] that I run [into] a lot. *[laughter]* I didn't say anything to the students.
 But I look at [it] every day.
 [I] say the rules.
 I said, anyway, this is the rule.
 You want to attend a training session?
 Yes, you want.
 If you want, why don't you follow this?
 But, *[he laughs]* something happens.
 I know that.
 I don't know.

 But I didn't say it's not always good.
 Or, [when] I say something rigidly – it's not always good.
 So I always look at the situation.
 I don't know what it is.
 Actually, I don't know *exactly* what to do. *[everyone laughs]* So I always look at the reality, and then, what should I do?
 I always think that.